chris-forbes-1/cryptocrazy/Readme.md

 ### Future Development
 - Make it into a client server application
 - Add a shared salt between the client and server
-  - It's probably worth saying that their will just be an assumption that this will all be happening over TLS (this is ghoulish overkill for the sake of overkill)
+  - It's probably worth saying that their will just be an assumption that this will all be happening over TLS.
+The point of this project is to try out things to do with crypto and make it as over the top as possible